-Repetitive training is also damaging - if you are running or going to spin class or doing pilates three times a week then that’s fantastic - but if that’s all you are doing your body will adapt quickly and your results will plateau.
+Repetitive training is also damaging - your body will adapt quickly and your results will plateau.
 Mix it up - shock your body - it will have to constantly adapt and this will result in increased fitness and stamina in a much shorter time.

 Recovery - if you are training hard enough, your body will need a complete break sometimes.
 I recommend two clear rest days a week.
 Your body needs time to repair and recover, so that you can come back to your next workout strong and fully fit - this will prevent injuries and allow you to keep pushing your boundaries.